CurryOnPatat/mail-php-tracking-with-gui/README.md

 if you want to use the telegram bot (highly recommended) change the telegram api key in footer.php on line 32 and your chatid on line 31

+If you want to use the discord webhook (highly recommended) change the discord webhook url to your discord webhook url in footer.php on line 35

 Upload to a web server and you successfully installed the emai tracker

 if you have suggestions a problem or a question feel free to make a issue

-And then change on line 35 in footer.php the discord webhook url to your discord webhook url